devi-prasad/fast-track-c/readme.md

 C is the programming language of choice in many computing fields.
-The small size of the language, its straightforward machine model, minimal or no abstraction barriers, availability of efficient compilers, and its historic ability to directly invoke (operating) system calls, and its ability to interface with assembly code have made C a prominent systems programming language.
+The small size of the language, its straightforward machine model, minimal or no abstraction barriers, availability of efficient compilers, its historic ability to directly invoke (operating) system calls, and its ability to interface with assembly code have made C a prominent systems programming language.